SOCIETAS ROSICRUCIANA IN CIVITATIBUS FOEDERATIS

-The name of the aspirant shall be submitted to the Secretary for scrutiny by the College High Council not less than thirty (30) days prior to the College Convocation.
-Unanimous consent of the High Council of the College shall be necessary in each Order for admission thereto..
+The name of the aspirant shall be submitted to the Secretary for scrutiny by the College Advisory Council not less than thirty (30) days prior to the College Convocation.
+Unanimous consent of the Advisory Council of the College shall be necessary in each Order for admission thereto.
 It shall be further required that all aspirants shall be of the Christian faith.

 A Candidate rejected by a College having jurisdiction over him may not be received in Iowa College without the consent of the one by which he was rejected.